 INTRODUCTION

 1.1.
-This “Confam Jara” Rewards (“Campaign”) is promoted by Sterling Bank Plc. ("We," "Us,” “Our,” “Sterling”) with its registered office at 20, Marina, Lagos.
+This “Confam Jara” Rewards (“Campaign”) is promoted by Sterling Bank Ltd. ("We," "Us,” “Our,” “Sterling”) with its registered office at Sterling Towers, 20 Marina, Lagos.

 1.2.
+The Campaign entails you earning rewards by transacting with your Sterling Debit card, OneBank app and USSD codes.

+1.3.
 These rules shall govern and apply to this Campaign as promoted on and run through our social media channels.